varunsridharan/wc-product-subtitle/readme.txt

 = WPML Ready =

-WC Product Subtitle has been tested by WPML and will allow you to translate the subtitle multilingual sites.
+Product Subtitle For WooCommerce has been tested by WPML and will allow you to translate the subtitle multilingual sites.

 = Shortcode Options =